 Louis Trousselier, French cyclist (born 1881)

 On April 24, in the year 1939, Louis Trousselier, French cyclist (born 1881).
-This event is recorded as a Notable Deaths event in the history of April 24, a notable event in this corner of history.
+This event is recorded as a Notable Deaths event in the history of April 24, one of 380 recorded events on this date across all of history.

 1 notable person is associated with this event, including Louis Trousselier.
 Learn more below.